kikofernandez/programmingfightclub/grasp-principles.md

 * this class is coupled to the notification engine and to the `Image` class.
 The consequences of coupling to an image means that, either every review has an image or your code will now have to branch when the user does not supply an image.
 This branching checks if `image == null`, which is performed at runtime --slower code -- and an antipattern (REFERENCE HERE, use instead the *Null Object* pattern or an [option type](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html)).
 * Coupling to an image also means that you can no longer post a video review.
 Throwing a quick `video` attribute does not solve the problem, as the `show()` method returns an `Image` and, every caller of the`Review` class will have to explicitly handle showing an image or a video.
 Thus, the code becomes more complex and difficult to maintain.

+We improve this current design by:

+* setting a comment to be anything that implements the interface `IComment`.
+This allows us to define new classes, e.g. `VideoComment` as long as it implements the methods of the interface.
+* the `Image` class has been updated to an `IDisplayable` which...
 If we refactor this code, it ends up as Listing 1.3.3, Fig. 1.3.3.

 ```